StepicOrg/stepik-oauth2-videodownloader/README.md

 # stepic-oauth2-videodownloader
 Example of oauth2 application.
-Downloads all vidoefiles from Course by week
+Downloads all videofiles from Course by week

 1) Go to https://stepic.org/oauth2/applications/